igl-myrick/journal/README.md

 Test: It should return the number of consonants in the entry's body.
 Code: let newEntry = new Entry("Title", "Text");
 Expect: newEntry.countConsonants = 3

+Describe: Entry.prototype.countWords

+Test: It should return the number of words in the entry's body.
+Code: let newEntry = new Entry("Title", "Text");
+Expect: newEntry.countWords = 1